 Alcohol and Driving

-Every day, almost 29 people in the United States die in alcohol-impaired vehicle crashes—that's one person every 50 minutes.
-In 2016, there were 10,497 deaths from alcohol-impaired driving crashes, according to the National Highway Traffic Safety Administration.
-Of the 1,233 traffic deaths among children ages 0 to 14 years in 2016, 214 (17%) involved an alcohol-impaired driver.
+Every day, almost 30 people in the United States die in alcohol-impaired vehicle crashes—that's one person every 48 minutes.
+In 2017, there were 10,874 deaths from alcohol-impaired driving crashes, according to the National Highway Traffic Safety Administration.
+Emergency physicians see firsthand the tragic consequences of impaired driving.
+Emergency physicians urge you to take steps to celebrate St. Patrick’s Day safely this year.

 Emergency physicians see firsthand the tragic consequences of impaired driving andirtually everyone shows impairment at a blood alcohol content (BAC) level of 0.08 percent.
 Many emergency physicians are actively engaged in public education about alcohol and driving.